beejjorgensen/bgpython/src/bgpython_chapter_03_install.md

 There are a number of different ways on different platforms.

-As long as you can bring up a terminal and type on of the following and get it to report version 3.6 or higher, you're set:
+As long as you can bring up a terminal and type on of the following on your terminal and get it to report version 3.6 or higher, you're set:

 ```
 python3 --version